jakubgg/tishadowguide/README.md

 Go to the emulator and start your just installed TiShadow app.

+**adb problems**

+If `adb` cannot find devices, or does not install an app on the emulator spitting out error message:

+	error: device not found
+	- waiting for device -

+and the emulator *is* running, probably `adb` daemon died (remember kids a daemon is for life, not just for christmas).
+Try these two commands with a couple of seconds between them:

+	adb kill-server
+	adb start-server

+If the resurrection was successful you should see something like the following message:

+	* daemon not running. starting it now on port 5037 *
+	* daemon started successfully *

 ##<a name='resources'>Resources</a> in no particular order.
 [Titanium Appcelerator](http://www.appcelerator.com/) great mobile development platform.